 Students will also address Research Question 2: Where are optimal locations for disaster management services to serve the largest populations?
 Utilizing baseline land use and flooding data collected with community members above, students will perform site suitability analyses and street network analyses to identify optimal locations and evacuation routes for medical support services and temporary disaster relief centers during hurricane and flooding events.
 These data are available, but students will need to download, symbolize, and analyze these GIS data (20-25 hours in Week 6).
 This work will allow students to create: 1) a draft emergency management plan and evacuation routes; 2) maps and datasets that consider high population centers while avoiding community-defined flooding hotspots, and 3) community-defined spatial strategies to assist the most people during an emergency.
 A 3-5 page report, an ArcGIS Online mapping application, and public presentation will be finalized in Weeks 6-7 (time estimate 35 hours) for community education to emphasize the critical role of safe evacuation routes during an emergency.

-Research Direction II: Mapping marine debris and mitigating the impacts on coastal communities.
+Research Direction II: Mapping marine debris and mitigating the impacts on coastal communities (not offered in 2019).

 Primary Mentors: Dr. Timothy Hawthorne (University of Central Florida), Dr. Christy Visaggi (Georgia State University), Dr. Hannah Torres (University of Central Florida) & Mr. Antonio Cano (University of Belize).

 Tourism and fishing provide significant forms of revenue for coastal residents in Belize; preserving the quality of shoreline ecosystems has important socio-economic implications.
 Threats to the vitality of economic growth in such communities include impacts from human-induced litter that devastates these habitats.
 Environmental destruction from anthropogenic marine debris is a global crisis that can lead to the collapse of functioning ecosystems with insufficient management of refuse being particularly problematic in developing nations (STAP, 2011).
 This REU research direction seeks to answer Research Question 3: What is the distribution and composition of marine debris in coastal communities?
 Collection of baseline data across the coastline in southeastern Belize will also allow students to address Research Question 4: Where are hot spots of debris in which management efforts should be focused?